ministryofjustice/moj-frontend/.github/ISSUE_TEMPLATE/EXPERIMENTAL_BUILDING_BLOCK.md

 ## Release

 - [ ] Dev: Merge the [pull request](__URL__) and check deployment
-- [ ] IxD: Publish updates to the MoJ Figma Kit
+- [ ] IxD: Publish updates to the MOJ Figma Kit
 - [ ] DM/PM: Inform the contributor and the community via email and Slack, referencing the GitHub Discussion
 - [ ] DM/PM: Add a tab in the analytics dashboard for the new building block